-The key management personnel of the Academy comprise the trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension d.
-Key management personnel (continued)
+The key management personnel of the Academy comprise the Trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £48,438 (2020 £45,123).